Service d'Action Civique: 1960s: May 1968 and the "disappearance" of Mehdi Ben Barka

 Some SAC members have upheld a theory of the "two SAC" to defend themselves, alleging the coexistence, under the same appellation, of on one hand a group of staunchly right-wing Gaullist activists, often recruiting honourable persons (a magistrate, a certain number of workers' activists often linked to "yellow trade-unions" such as the CGSI, the CFT or the CSL), and on the other hand individuals located at the cross-roads between intelligence activities, organized crime and far right movements, used for the most shady actions.

 In the 1970s, journalist Patrice Chairoff published in Libération left-wing newspaper, founded by Jean-Paul Sartre and others, a plan of the SAC envisioning the internment of leftists in stadiums.
 The document was attributed to the Marseillese Gérard Kappé, a lieutenant of Charles Pasqua who claimed it was a forgery.
+Chairoff was the pseudonym of Dominique Calzi, a far-right activist and criminal, who had been a member of the SAC until quitting in 1971.

 One of the main roles of the SAC, although not well known, was the internal surveillance of the Gaullist party.
 The departmental responsible of the SAC was a de jure member of the departmental committee of the Union des Démocrates pour la République (UNR), then of the Union des Démocrates pour la République (UDR) and Rally for the Republic (RPR) (successive incarnations of the Gaullist party), even though he was often not an adherent of the Gaullist party.
 It is through this tight network covering France that Jacques Foccart was very well informed.
 On many times, the notes communicated to Pierre Debizet by his departmental responsibles permitted to push out of the Gaullist party elected (or not) officials of the party suspected of some illegal activities, before having the French justice take care of it.

 According to Daniele Ganser (2005), the SAC had Jacques Chirac as president in 1975.
 He later was twice prime minister before being elected president in 1995.